Module: Temporalio::Workflow::Unsafe

 .replaying? ⇒ Boolean

-Returns True if the workflow is replaying, false otherwise.
+Returns True if the workflow is replaying (including during queries and update validators), false otherwise.
 Most code should not check this value.